TritonDataCenter/rfd/rfd/0071/README.md

 ### File Support

-Currently, when we send a file to Manta via the SDK, we create an instance of `com.google.api.client.http.FileContent` that has a reference to the `java.io.File` instance passed to its constructor.
+Currently, when we send a file to Manta via the SDK, we create an instance of `org.apache.http.entity.FileEntity` that has a reference to the `java.io.File` instance passed to its constructor.
 This allows the put operation to Manta to be retriable.
 When we add client-side encryption support, we will need to encrypt the file on the filesystem and write it to a temporary file and then reference that (the temporary file) when creating a new `FileContent` instance.
 This will preserve the retryability settings so that it behaves in the same manner as the unencrypted API call.

 ### HTTP Range / Random Read Support